kdw2060/hassio-addons/hass-addon-calendar/DOCS.md

 2. Enable the google calendar api:
    The guide finishes by telling you how to enable the google drive api, that however is not what is needed here, **make sure to enable the google calendar api instead!**

-3. Download service account credentials and store in HA share folder:
+3. Download service account credentials and store in the addon's config folder:
    The guide also describes how to obtain the json file with your service account credentials.
-You need to place that file in the `/share` folder of your Home Assistant installation.
+You need to place that file in the `addon_configs/hass_calendar_addon` folder of your Home Assistant installation.
 This add-on expects that to be the location.
 You can get easy access to this folder with the samba add-on.
 The filename is to be provided as a configuration parameter.

 4. Give the service account access to your specific calendar:
    Finally you need to add the auto-generated e-mail adress of your service account in the google calendar settings under the list of people the calendar is shared with.
 Repeat this step for all google calendars you want to add in the calendarList.

-## Baikal
-**<span style="color:red">UNTESTED - NOT GUARANTEED TO WORK</span>** --> read the changelog for version 0.300
-The `baikal` calenderType add-on option relies on a baikal export plugin that provides the calendar data in jcal format.
-Make sure this plugin is installed in your Baikal instance.
-See [Baikal Plugin Info](https://sabre.io/dav/ics-export-plugin/) for more information.
-Alternatively you should also be able to just use the `caldav` type with a Baikal server.

 # First run and data persistence

-If you run the add-on for the first time an error `Cannot read properties of undefined` will probably appear in the logs and you may have to wait untill the second fetch run before the data shows up in the sensor.
+If you run the add-on for the very first time it will try to fetch the data for all your calendards immediately.
+It will do so too when the add-on config has been changed.

 Depending on the CRON-schedule you configured the data will be refreshed.
 I advise not to overload the google or caldav api's.
-I choose to only query them every 30 minutes.
+I choose to only query them every 30 or 60 minutes.
 You can see in the addon logs when a query has run and when the data is posted to the sensor(s).

-The queried data is saved to a file in persistent storage and this is used upon restarts of the add-on, so after a restart you shouldn't need to wait normally.
+The queried data is saved to a file in persistent storage and this is used upon restarts of the add-on, so after a system restart you should immediately see the calendar sensor.